Category: Mordecai of Monterey

 -

-Read More →: Thoughts on Richard Brautigan’s A Confederate General in Big Sur“There was a ship going someplace.
+Read More →: Thoughts on Richard Brautigan’s A Confederate General in Big Sur and Mordecai of Monterey“There was a ship going someplace.
 It was a Norwegian ship.
 Perhaps it was going back to Norway, carrying the hides of 163 cable cars, as part of the world commerce deal.
 Ah, trade: one country exchanging goods with another country, just like in grade school.
 They traded a rainy spring day in Oslo for…

 -